far-rainbow/php-watermark/README.md

 # php-watermark
-PHP script to watermark JPEG,GIF and PNG pictures
+PHP script to watermark JPEG,GIF and PNG pictures.

+# USAGE:

+-- copy this git
+-- copy your images directory in "in" dir
+-- start PHP CLI scrpit:
+  #server> php wm.php
+-- wait until done
+-- get watermarked files in "out" dir
+-- PROFIT!

 ##WINDOWS FILE SYSTEM ONLY!
 (you are free to rewrite it to *nix format, i`ll do it tomorrow)